mfornet/caide-docker/Readme.md

     docker build . -t caide-docker
     ```

-3. All interaction is done by the python script `caide.py`.
-To ease the execution add this script to the path with the command:
+3. All interaction is done via the python script `caide.py`.
+To invoke this script use: `python3 /path/to/caide.py` or create an alias:

     ```bash
-    sudo ln -s (pwd)/caide.py /usr/local/bin/caide-docker
+    sudo ln -s $(pwd)/caide.py /usr/local/bin/caide-docker
     ```

 You are ready to go.
 Use `caide-docker --help` to see the options.

 ## Usage

-In the example folder try:
+In the `example` folder try:

 ```bash
 caide-docker solution.cpp -l library -o main.cpp